Inverting multiple quantum many-body scars via disorder: Introduction

 On the other hand, the connections between distinct ergodicity-breaking mechanisms lie at the core of understanding thermalization and its absence.
 Indeed, the disorder, which is ubiquitous across the realistic quantum simulators \cite{Smith2016,JiehangZhang2017,Marcuzzi2017}, can bring integrability, MBL, and QMBS together \cite{ChunChen2018,Shibata2020,Moudgalya2020etaPairing,MondragonShem2021, KeHuang2021,Voorden2021, LianBiao2022,Halimeh2022, Tamura2022,GZhang2022}.
 According to recent studies \cite{MondragonShem2021,KeHuang2021} of QMBS in PXP models, in the process of increasing the disorder, the system is always first deprived of the original QMBS and becomes fully thermal, and then the possible transition/crossover to MBL emerges.
 The mechanisms causing scars in the PXP model are only approximately understood \cite{Khemani2019Apr,Choi2019, WenWeiHo2019, ChengJuLin2019, Iadecola2019, Bull2020, Michailidis2020PRX, Surace2020, Alhambra2020, Magnifico2020, Desaules2022, *Desaules2022truncatedSchwinger}, then it is fundamentally important to explore the exact QMBS that is analytically tractable \cite{Moudgalya2018nonintegrable,Moudgalya2018AKLTEE,Schecter2019,Ok2019,Iadecola2020,Mark2020AKLT, Chattopadhyay2020,Moudgalya2020etaPairing, Moudgalya2020MPS, Mark2020Hubbard, Langlett2022} in the presence of the disorder with the interplay of different ergodicity-breaking mechanisms.
 In particular, the direct evolution from a system with exact QMBS to the one with an MBL background has not been revealed.

 Since both conventional and inverted QMBS are a small fraction of states that have very different thermalization properties from other excited states, here we realize them under a same formalism and invert them directly through disorder.
 We study a typical disordered model that represents a large class of Hamiltonians with a tower of exact QMBS states at weak disorder.
-Then we increase the disorder strength and drive the majority of the states to be many-body localized, while the original exact QMBS eigenstates are invariable in the whole process.
-As the disorder strength increases, the multiple inverted QMBS states embedded in an MBL spectrum emerge at finite energy density, as characterized by a collection of states with volume-law entanglement entropy (EE) while the whole spectrum follows Poisson statistics.
-In particular, the multiple sets of many highly entangled states concentrate in distinct energy windows with approximately equal energy spacing.
+Then we increase the disorder strength and drive the majority of the states to be many-body localized, while the original exact QMBS eigenstates are protected as invariable in the whole process.
+Moreover, the large disorder also introduce multiple inverted QMBS states at finite energy density within the MBL spectrum, as characterized by a collection of states with volume-law entanglement entropy (EE) while the whole spectrum follows Poisson statistics.
+We further explore the nature and the properties of the inverted QMBS.
+We discover that the inverted QMBS are states superposed with randomness by the null vectors of the disorder.
+Despite such fundamentally different physical implications of inverted QMBS compared to their conventional counterparts, both share certain conceptual similarities.
+Firstly, both inverted and conventional QMBS comprise sets of states that are equidistant in energy.
+Secondly, both are considered measure-zero states in their respective spectrums.
+Thirdly, they can manifest periodic revivals in fidelity dynamics; however, for inverted QMBS, such dynamics emerge from a random thermal state within a specific subspace.
 We also apply the onsite random field to examine the stability of the scarring states, and find both the original exact QMBS and the inverted QMBS states disappear with increasing onsite randomness.